Siddhant-vardhansingh/Siddhant-vardhansingh/readme.md

 </div>

-### <div align="center">I'm Siddhant Vardhan Singh
-I am currently a student of Electronics And Communication Engineering at Shri Mata Vaishno Devi University</div>
+### <div align="center">I'm Siddhant Vardhan Singh and currently a student of Electronics And Communication Engineering at Shri Mata Vaishno Devi University</div>

 <br/>